 The Gilbert and Sarah Kerlin Distinguished Professor of International & Environmental Law and Co-Director of Pace University's Centre for Environmental Legal Studies (one of the leading International & Environmental Law centres in the U.S.) will be MU-CIEL's Visiting Professor under Macquarie University's Millennium Grant Program.
 Prof. Robinson will be visiting the Centre for a period of approximately five weeks during September and October of 2003.Prof.
 Robinson served as former general counsel of the New York State Department of Environmental Conservation.
 He is currently legal advisor and Chair of the IUCN's Commission on International & Environmental Law.
 In his distinguished career he founded Pace University's International & Environmental Law programs and edited the proceedings of the 1992 United Nation's Earth Summit in Rio de Janeiro.

 Plans are underway for Justice Paul Stein, a member of the New South Wales Court of Appeal to visit the Law Division, under its Distinguished Visitor program towards the end of 2003.Justice Stein, a former judge of the NSW Land and Environment Court, is a long-time friend of MU-CIEL and is a member of the Centre's Advisory Board.
 More details of Justice Stein's visit will be posted on MU-CIEL's website over the coming months.

 Memoranda of Understanding (MOUs)

-Memorandum of Understanding (MOU) between Macquarie University and Ku-ring-gai Council
+MoU between Macquarie University and Ku-ring-gai Council

 CEL has signed a MoU with Ku-ring-gai Council, promoting an active collaboration with the Council’s activities, and the development of PACE opportunities for students.